kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 apiVersion: v1
 kind: Pod
 metadata:
-  name: job-pod-abc123
+  name: jobset-job-1-abc123
 spec:
   ...
   workloadRef:
     name: job-policy
     podGroupName: job-instance-worker-0
   ...
 ```

-This decoupled model clearly separates the role of a Pod (runtime) from its blueprint (Workload).
-We decided on this
-approach because it improves etcd scalability (sharding status updates across PodGroup objects) and clarifies object
-lifecycle management.
+We decided for this option because it is more succinct and makes the role of a pod clear just
+from inspecting the pod (and simple/efficient to group).
+We acknowledge the fact that this option may require additional minor changes in the controllers
+to adopt this pattern (e.g. for LeaderWorkerSet we will need to populate the pod template
+similarly that we currently populate the labels).

 The primary alternative we consider was to introduce the `PodGroupSelector` on each `PodGroup`
 to identify pods belonging to it.
 However, with this pattern: